-Miles, Bob and Greer, Lindsay and Akbar, Delwar and Dawson, Mark and Lyons, Terry and Purnell, Ken and Tabert, Stacey (2009) Investigating the barriers and enablers in attracting and retaining suitably qualified professionals to specialist teaching and non-teaching roles in Queensland state schools – final report.
+Miles, B. and Greer, L. and Akbar, D. and Dawson, M. and Lyons, T. and Purnell, K. and Tabert, S. (2009) Investigating the barriers and enablers in attracting and retaining suitably qualified professionals to specialist teaching and non-teaching roles in Queensland state schools: final report.
 Project Report.
-Central Queensland University, Rockhampton, Qld, Australia.
+Central Queensland University, Rockhampton, Australia.

 |Item Type:||Report (Project Report)|